Probabilistic Analysis of Copyright Disputes and Generative AI Safety: Probabilistic Analysis of Copyright Disputes

-During court proceedings, adjudicators learn both the level of similarity between the works and which categories of evidence of access are present or absent, represented by an additional knowledge base, $\textrm{KB}_{i,j}$ (Definition~\ref{def:kb_ij}). \begin{definition} For each pair $i,j$, the knowledge base $\textrm{KB}_{i,j}$ is defined as:
+During court proceedings, adjudicators learn both the level of similarity between the works and the strength of evidence of access presented, corresponding to a pair of values $(i,j)$.
+Then, the degree of belief of the adjudicators about the presence of factual copying, $C=1$, is formed given the knowledge of $S=i$ and $EA=j$.